Kyriosity/read-write/README+/software/README.md

 ## ...  which opens tomes

- Axes of e**X**pansion and complexit**Y** beyond the ordinary will tear this patchwork - not a figure of speech, not about megastructures like OSs, IDEs, gaming engines, and nominee solutions.
+ Axes of e**X**pansion and complexit**Y** will tear this patchwork - not a figure of speech.
+It is not about megastructures (like OSs, IDEs, gaming engines) and IT prizewinners but challenges beyond the ordinary (LOB, CAD).

-Resource scaling against "horizontal" growth (e.g. LOB) will raise a kludge - horribly coupled, getting harder and more expensive to evolve and maintain, with no rational heritage but how not to do it.
+Resource scaling against "horizontal" growth of design will raise a kludge - horribly coupled, getting harder and more expensive to evolve and maintain, with no rational heritage but how not to do it.

-Stacking design decisions as they come to the model heap will make chaos (inherent to any software dev) unmanageable at a certain height.
+Stacking design decisions to the model heap against towering abstractions will make chaos (inherent to any software dev) unmanageable at a certain height.

-&nbsp;&nbsp;&nbsp;&nbsp;<sup>🕴</sup>< sub>Line of Business Applications</sub>
-To delve in, we shall first explode the picture.'

 <details>
   <summary><ins>&nbsp;FORCES&nbsp;</ins></summary